 In all cases, the FDA requires manufacturers to demonstrate the efficacy of their products in real-life patients as well as laboratory conditions.

+Where are active pharmaceutical ingredients manufactured and where to buy pharmaceutical ingredients.
 While many pharmaceutical companies are located in the United States and the United Kingdom, most active pharmaceutical ingredient manufacturers are situated worldwide.
 The largest are in Asia, particularly India and China.

 More and more companies are cutting costs on expensive equipment, employees, and infrastructure by outsourcing, but they remain concerned about the quality of active pharmaceutical ingredients produced overseas.